BertSki90/blog-preview-card-project/README-template.md

 ## My process

 - HTML, Set up HTML structure.
 First the card was created.
-Starting from the top of the card and working down the elements were structured in that order.
+Starting from the top of the card and working down, the elements were structured in that order.
 The last 2 elements were put in a div element to keep them together for styling purposes.

 - CSS, Start with getting image element to fit inside of the card.
 Then set the profile picture and name inline with each other to better visualize the styling.
+The colors, font size, and fonts were added to the stylesheet and applied to the HTML following the instructions from the style guide.
+All the elements were then styled working from top of the screen to bottom.

 ### Built with